Th3FriendsWeMade/MCC-Cheat-Engine-Mods/README.md

 ## Known quirks

 ### Halo CE:
-- Increase jump height is finnicky and can make your jump so high that you launch "into space" lol, be careful with it
+- Increase jump height is finnicky and can make your jump so high that you launch "into space" lol, be careful with it.
+Or depending on your version, it will make your jumps barely come off the ground.
 - Don't use 'AI can't fire' or 'AI don't see you' on Truth and Reconciliation because the enemies in the first hangar will not rush you and you will be soft locked.

 ### Halo 2: